 Participants will experience a variety of scenic and rewarding day hikes tailored to the group’s interest and skill levels, sea kayaking, glacier trekking, riding Icelandic Horses on black sand beaches, and soaking in hot springs.
-The grand finale is 8-10 hour hike on Fimmvörðuháls pass, a trail National Geographic named one of the best hikes in the world.
+The grand finale is 15 mile hike over 3200 ft in elevation on Fimmvörðuháls pass, a trail National Geographic named one of the best hikes in the world.
+You will pass 24 waterfalls, lava fields, and between two glaciers.
 If you are looking for an active adventure with a like-minded group of travelers and future life-long friends, this is the trip for you.

 This trip is open to all women.
-No previous skills are required.
+Some hiking experience suggested.
 Come solo or with a friend.
 There are no forced single supplements.

 - See the lesser traveled parts of Iceland including the Snaefellsnes Peninsula, a variety of scenic & off the beaten path hikes throughout the trip, and spend time in small towns and hamlets.